tiloc/faiadashu/doc/sdc-capabilities.md

 [Argonaut](http://fhir.org/guides/argonaut/questionnaire/index.html) is a subset of SDC and based on FHIR R3.
 The Form Filler is based on FHIR R4, which inherently makes it non-conformant to Argonaut.
 It does fill all the corresponding mandatory fields in the R4 QuestionnaireResponse.

+### FHIR Clinical Guidelines (CPG IG)
+[CPG](http://build.fhir.org/ig/HL7/cqf-recommendations/index.html) is generally not supported by this Form Filler.

+It does support select extensions for visual control:
+#### itemImage
+An image to display as a visual accompaniment to the question being asked.

+This extension can be applied to question items.

 ### Advanced Rendering
 #### rendering-style
 Support for colors.
 Usable in many places (title, text, option) as permitted by the specification.